ahbarnett/memorygraph/README.md

 This, or smaller dt, may cause top to slow down the CPU.

+To plot the graph recorded so far (this may be done multiple times):

+`memorygraph('plot');`

-To read off graph recorded so far (this may be done multiple times):
+To read off data recorded so far (this may be done multiple times):

 `[bytes est_times cpu_times cpu_usages labelstrings labeltimes] = memorygraph('get');`